decentraland/adr/docs/ADR-49-signed-fetch-v2.md

 - Support `PersonalSign` as signature generator
 - Self contain expiration

-> Although this new mechanism is not backward compatible it doesn't include any incompatibility which means tha a Service could accept request signed with either of the two mechanisms
+> Although this new mechanism is not backward compatible it doesn't include any incompatibility which means that a Service could accept request signed with either of the two mechanisms

 ## Sign a Request